mmartofel/rhacm-ansible-aap-2.5-setup/README.md

-# Red Hat Ansible Automation Platform (AAP) & AWX CLI Setup
+# Red Hat Ansible Automation Platform (AAP) 2.5 integration with Red Hat Advanced Cluster Management for Kubernetes

 This repository helps you quickly set up the AWX CLI (`awxkit`) in a Python 3.11 virtual environment and retrieve your AAP Controller API token for use with Red Hat Advanced Cluster Management (RHACM).
+It's a required step to create AAP credentials at RHACM.
+There are several importent changes with API provided by AAP 2.4 and 2.5 .
+Following steps apply to 2.5 only.
+In addition to that it's handy to have awx CLI configured and ready to interact with your AAP 2.5 .

 ## Prerequisites

 - **macOS** (for other OS, adjust Python install steps)
 - [Homebrew](https://brew.sh/) installed
-- Access to an OpenShift cluster with AAP deployed
+- Access to an Red Hat OpenShift cluster with AAP 2.5 deployed (in form of an operator)
 - `oc` CLI installed and logged in
 - `jq` installed (`brew install jq`)